 Add-on codes describe procedures that are always performed in addition to a primary procedure.
-Currently, add-on codes typically receive separate payment based on an APC assignment, and usually are assigned status indicator "T." Because add-on codes represent an extension or continuation of a primary procedure, they are typically supportive, dependent, or adjunctive to a primary surgical procedure, CMS proposes to unconditionally package all procedures described by add-on codes in the OPPS in CY 2014.
-For a list of impacted services, click <a href="https://example.com/heres/leaf-status-new-marked-en-supple.com/heres/lea
+Currently, add-on codes typically receive separate payment based on an APC assignment, and usually are assigned status indicator "T." Because add-on codes represent an extension or continuation of a primary procedure, they are typically supportive, dependent, or adjunctive to a primary surgical procedure, CMS finalizes their policy to unconditionally package all procedures described by add-on codes in the OPPS in CY 2014.
+For a list of impacted services, click here.